georgercarder/thread_queue/README.md

 just playing with C as it has been a long while

-this is neither good, efficient, safe, or useful
+this is neither good, efficient, safe, nor useful

 feel free to make fun of me in the issues